A multi-material transport problem with arbitrary marginals: Currents with coefficients in

 The following fundamental result holds. \begin{theorem} If $K \subset \mathbb{R}^n$ is a compact set, and $r \geq 0$, then the set is $\mathbb{F}$-compact in $\mathscr{F}^{\mathbb{R}^m}_k(\mathbb{R}^n)$. \end{theorem} For a proof of this theorem in the general case of currents with coefficients in groups see \cite[Lemma 7.4]{Fleming}.

 As we have seen in \S\ref{curr_finite_mass}, currents of finite mass with coefficients in $\R^m$ are identified with finite measures with values in $\Lambda_k(\R^n) \otimes \R^m$.
 Hence, the previous compactness result and the density with respect to the uniform topology of smooth forms in continuous ones guarantees that the flat convergence and the weak-$^*$ convergence of the associated measures coincide in a class of normal currents with equi-bounded masses and masses of the boundaries.
-Observe that in Definition \ref{def_cost_functional} no bound on the masses and masses of the boundaries is guaranteed on the sequence of polyhedral chains which are converging to $T$ in the flat norm.
+Observe that in Definition \ref{def_cost_functional} no bound on the masses and masses of the boundaries is guaranteed on the sequence $T_h$ of polyhedral currents which are converging to $T$ in the flat norm.
 Hence, in principle, the functional $\en$ defined in there might not coincide with the lower semi-continuous relaxation made with respect to the {weak-$^*$} convergence of the vector-valued measures and of their distributional divergences.
-For all other purposes of the paper we can think of vector-valued measures and currents as being completely equivalent.